AnarAbbasov/shedapp/README.md

 Role Name
 =========

-Ansible role to deploy shedproj
+Ansible role to deploy shedproj to vm

 Requirements
 ------------